JayHelton/jarretthelton.dev/src/posts/webauthn-as-a-second-factor-part-1.md

 This content was initially created as a proposed cookbook for the library.
 It is one-third of the scenarios covered in the cookbook - MFA, Passwordless, and Usernameless.

 Because it was intended as a cookbook scenario, the content is longer than an average post.
+All code examples for these posts are heavily based off of the example code in the [SimpleWebAuthn Github repo](https://github.com/MasterKale/SimpleWebAuthn/tree/master/example).
+The exact code has not found a permanent repository.
+When it does, these posts will be updated with links to the sources.

 ## What is MFA?